npetraco/CRFutil2/README.md

 * Re-write of CRFutil, a handy utility package to go along with R package CRF (https://cran.r-project.org/web/packages/CRF/index.html).

-* Corrects the stupid decision I made about the sign for the Boltzmann/Gibbs distribution that I've regretted for years.
+* In CRFutil I chose to use a positive sign in the exponent of the Boltzmann/Gibbs distribution.
+I've regretted that stupid decision for years.
+It is now (the conventional) negative.

 * Compatible with both Ising (two value discrete) and Potts (>2 value discrete) type node state spaces.